Introduction to CSCI206 Lab

 Exercise 2: Setup gitlab for CSCI206

-After you have added the ssh key to gitlab, go back to the dashboard by clicking the “dash-board” button in the middle of the screen.
+After you have added the ssh key to gitlab, go back to the dashboard by clicking the “dash-board” button in the middle of the screen (the button may be at the upper left corner for some.)
 Once you are at your dash board, click the “New Project” button at the upper right corner.
 It will bring you to a screen similar to the following.

 Enter “csci206” for the Project name, leave the default Project path which should be the gitlab web address plus your Bucknell user name and Visibility level which should be Private.
 Then click the “Create Project” button as seen in the following screen-shot.
 NOTE: use lowercase csci206 for the project name, exactly as shown above).
 The creating-project button should bring you to a screen similar to the following.